-Our assessment of the reasons for these outcomes points primarily to Covid-19 impact, which disrupted all of our subject areas to varying degrees.
-As evidenced in schools across the country, school closure was most detrimental to our disadvantaged pupils and they were not able to benefit from our pupil premium funded improvements to teaching and targeted interventions to the degree we had intended.
+Our assessment of the reasons for these outcomes points primarily to on-going Covid-19 impact, which disrupted all of our subject areas to varying degrees over the past few years.
+As evidenced in schools across the country, school closure was most detrimental to our disadvantaged pupils, and they were not able to benefit from our pupil premium funded improvements to teaching and targeted interventions to the degree we had intended.
 The impact was mitigated by our resolution to maintain a high-quality curriculum, including during periods of partial closure, which was aided by the use of online resources such as those provided by Oak National Academy.
+Although, this academic year, many gaps in learning were addressed the pandemic has had a lasting impact on learning.

-Our assessments and observations indicated that pupil behaviour, wellbeing and mental health were significantly impacted last year, primarily due to Covid-19 related issues.
+Our assessments and observations indicated that pupil behaviour, wellbeing and mental health were significantly impacted over the last year, primarily still due to COVID-19-related issues.
 The impact was particularly acute for disadvantaged pupils.
-We used pupil premium funding to provide wellbeing support for all pupils and targeted interventions where required.
+We used pupil premium funding to provide wellbeing support for all pupils, and targeted interventions where required.
 We are building on that approach with the activities detailed in this year's plan.